-Feature Description Partition Directory With support for partitioned directories, directory entries are redistributed into various hash directories.
-These hash directories are not visible in the name-space view of the user or operating system.
-For every new create, delete, or lookup, this feature performs a lookup for the respective hashed directory and performs the operation in that directory.
-This leaves the parent directory inode and its other hash directories unobstructed for access, which vastly improves file system performance.
-By default this feature is not enabled.
-Isolated storage pools Enables you to create an isolated storage pool, which contains its own configuration files.
-An isolated storage pool protects the pool from losing the associated metadata if a disk in another storage pool fails.
-Performance and tuning Workload-based tuning for the following workloads: Media server - Streaming media represents a new wave of rich Internet content.
+Feature Description Performance and tuning Workload-based tuning for the following workloads: Media server - Streaming media represents a new wave of rich Internet content.
 Recent advancements in video creation, compression, caching, streaming, and other content delivery technology have brought audio and video together to the Internet as rich media.
 You can use Veritas Access to store your rich media, videos, movies, audio, music, and photos.
-Virtual machine
+Virtual machine support Other workloads